1. Ferrovial

 Dependencies

-This is considered for decision-making processes and the development of different management and action plans.
+This is taken into account for decision-making processes and the development of different management and action plans.

 Impacts